1. Overview of the time metrics in Kanbanize

 How is the Cycle time metric measured and tracked?

-Using the Kanbanize Analytics modules, Project Managers can analyze the cards Cycle time and figure out why things are taking longer than expected.
+Using the Kanbanize Analytics modules, Project Managers and their teams can analyze the cards' Cycle time and figure out why things are taking longer than expected.
 Cycle time is a good indicator of any process deviations.